robusta-dev/robusta/docs/index.rst

     .. tab-item:: Grafana Annotations

+        .. admonition:: Example: show updates in Grafana

-        .. admonition:: Write annotations to Grafana when deployments are updated
+            This writes annotations to Grafana when applications are updated.

             .. code-block:: yaml